AndreaFavero71/stepper_sensorless_homing/README.md

 # Stepper motor SENSORLESS homing & centering.
-This sensorless feature is based on the Trinamic TMC2209's StallGuard function.<br>
+This sensorless feature is based on the StallGuard function of Trinamic TMC2209's stepper driver.<br>

 The TMC2209 integrates a UART interface, to which the RP2040 is connected.<br>
 Via the UART, the StallGuard settings are applied, and its real time value can be accessed.<br>